 - Digitizes and simplifies the supply chain – With the need to simplify the supply chain and ensure vendors have more control and accessibility over inventory, manufacturers are digitizing their processes.
 Low-code platforms help to build smart applications that enable manufacturers and vendors to better manage supply and operations planning, optimize logistics and inventory management, and provide actionable business intelligence that improves decision making.

 - Accelerates application development to create connected factories – To achieve the transformation required to create data-driven, smart factories, rapid application development is a key enabler.
-Low-code platforms empower manufacturing leaders, developers, and IT teams to create a connected enterprise by enabling the development of different types of applications such as field service apps and core business apps.
+Low-code No-code platforms empower manufacturing leaders, developers, and IT teams to create a connected enterprise by enabling the development of different types of applications such as field service apps and core business apps.

 - Improves operational efficiency and worker productivity – There are several tasks on the factory floor and offsite which are rudimentary and repetitive.
 To improve efficiency and save time spent by workers on activities such as invoice and claims processing, order management, and supply chain management, low-code tools help to automate tasks.
 By developing web and mobile applications, data is accessible instantly and is shared seamlessly between teams, augmenting their productivity.
-It also improves efficiency by reducing data-entry errors and providing access to critical data at the right time.
+It also improves efficiency by reducing data entry errors and providing access to critical data at the right time.

 - Augments the potential of engineers and developers to deliver more – Experienced developers are not easy to find.
 In manufacturing companies, developers need to create applications that can connect onsite and offsite, web and mobile applications with back-end systems that require them to be manufacturing experts.
 As this breed of developers is rare, application development for specific use cases becomes a long process.
 Low-code platforms provide developers and engineers with the tools to address challenges that they understand best, making application development and modernization initiatives faster.

-Low-code platforms are increasingly becoming popular among manufacturers as they offer modernization of processes, customization of digital solutions, flexibility and extensibility for scalable implementation and effective digital transformation.
+Low-code platforms are increasingly becoming popular among manufacturers as they offer modernization of processes, customization of digital solutions, flexibility and extensibility for scalable implementation, and effective digital transformation.
 Take for example this success story about a large textile manufacturer in South Asia.
 They had an Order Management System that was built using Oracle Forms and Reports.
 With the need to modernize their existing forms and report applications, a new core business application was developed to help scale and meet business demands for the next decade.
 Here’s the gist of how they benefited:

 - Enhanced usability for users – With a modern UI, responsive designs, and by incorporating functional logic within the pages using custom widgets, the new application improved the usability for end-users.